dune-mirrors/dune-testtools/doc/sphinx/testingtesttools.rst

     all tests that belong to a system test by calling ``make BASENAME``, where ``BASENAME`` is the name given in the system test macro.

-The machinery behind meta ini files is written in python.
-Our python modules provide unit tests, too.
-You can run the python test suite with
+The machinery behind meta ini files is written in Python.
+Our Python modules provide unit tests, too.
+You can run the Python test suite with

 .. code-block:: shell